 A facelift (rhytidectomy) can give you a more youthful, rejuvenated appearance.
 As we age, our skin gradually loses its elasticity and our facial muscles slacken.
 This creates the appearance of wrinkled, sagging skin, especially on the face.
-Lifestyle factors such as sun exposure and stress can also contribute to these changes.
-This can affect your confidence and make you look older than you feel.
-Thus, a facelift aims to restore the vitality in your appearance.
+Lifestyle factors such as sun exposure, smoking and stress can also contribute to these changes.
+This can affect confidence and make patients look older than they feel.
+Thus, a facelift aims to restore the vitality in facial appearance.

 By lifting and pulling back the skin and soft tissues of your face, a facelift can: